Toyama Chihō Railway Toyamakō Line: History

 The Toyamakō Line was built as a heavy railway line by the private Fugan Railway (富岩鉄道, Fugan Tetsudō) in 1924; it was electrified with 600 V DC overhead catenary.
 In December 1941, the company transferred the line to Toyama Electric Railway (富山電気鉄道, Toyama Denki Tetsudō), which was renamed to the Toyama Chihō Railway in 1943.
 The line was nationalized in June 1943 by Imperial Japanese Government Railways due to line's importance as a freight and materiel route to the port of Toyama.

 The Japanese National Railways (JNR) modified the Toyamakō Line's electrification system to 1500 V DC, the last to be altered among JNR lines acquired from private companies.
 When JNR was privatized in 1987, the line became part of the West Japan Railway Company (JR West) network.
 During the time JR West operated the Toyamakō Line (which ended on 28 February 2006) it suffered a long period of declining passengers and the resulting reduction in service.
 The Toyama Light Rail Company, a public-private partnership with the Hokuriku Electric Power Company, Intec, and the municipal and prefectural governments as major shareholders, was set up to own and operate the line.
 It was modified for light rail services and reopened on April 29, 2006, returning it to service under a Toyama-based company after half a century of outside management.

 Prior to the line's transfer in 2006, patronage was 1,700 passengers on weekdays and fewer than 750 on weekends.
 Under Toyama Light Rail ownership, the line proved to be surprisingly successful: 12,750 people rode the line on the first day.
 By November 9, 2006, one million passengers had used the line.

 Since March 21, 2020, with the completion of a north south tram link across Toyama Railway Station, Portram services through operate into the Toyama City Tram system.

 Services

 Approximately six services are operated in each direction per hour in the morning, 4 in the daytime to evening, 2 in the late night.
 Services typically through operate into the Toyama City Tram system.

 The fare is JPY 200 for an adult, 100 for a child per ride, reduced to 160 for an adult and 80 for a child when using the Passca, a smart card ticketing system.
 Citizens of the city of Toyama over 65 years old are entitled to pay JPY 100 per ride in the daytime with the "Silver Passca".

 "Feeder bus" services are provided at Hasumachi and Jōgawara.

 Rolling stock

-Nicknamed "Portram", differently coloured 7 formations of TLR0600 type manufactured by Niigata Transys using Bombardier Transportation design, engineering, and technology, were introduced to the line.
+Nicknamed "Portram", differently coloured 7 formations of TLR0600 type manufactured by Niigata Transys using Bombardier Transportation design, engineering, and technology based on the ADtranz low floor tram, were introduced to the line.